SYLVIA FORMAN PRIZE FOR STUDENT PAPERS – 2014

 - If a graduate essay, the author’s AAA membership number: Graduate students must be members of the Association of Feminist Anthropology by the time of the paper submission in order to compete

-- No more than 35 double-spaced pages, including bibliography, using American Anthropologist style, and be submitted by email as an MSWord attachment (please, not .pdf) with any illustrations within the document in either .jpg or .tiff, to Forman Prize Chair Ellen Lewin, firstname.lastname@example.org, with “Forman Prize Submission” in subject line
+- No more than 35 double-spaced pages, including bibliography, using American Anthropologist style, and be submitted by email as an MSWord attachment (please, not .pdf) with any illustrations within the document in either .jpg or .tiff, to Forman Prize Chair Carla Freeman, firstname.lastname@example.org, with “Forman Prize Submission” in subject line

-Prizes will be awarded at the AFA Business Meeting during the AAA Annual Conference, November 20-24, 2013 in Chicago.
+Prizes will be awarded at the AFA Business Meeting during the AAA Annual Conference, December 3-7, 2014 in Washington, DC.